xuebingwu/xtools/README.md

 ## Prerequisite Software/Package

 1. To compile locally, one should have a recent version of GCC that is compatible with the g++ option -std=c++11.
+For Mac users, this can be done by installing the most recent version of [Xcode](https://developer.apple.com/xcode/downloads/).
 2. [R](http://www.r-project.org/) is required for making figures.

 ## Installation